torvalds/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

 or VT-d is not turned on in BIOS.

-If you have booted into Linux and not sure if VT-d is on, do a "dmesg
+If you have booted into GNU/Linux and not sure if VT-d is on, do a "dmesg
 | grep -i dmar".
 If you don't see a number of DMAR devices enumerated,
 most likely VT-d is not on.